trimstray/nginx-admins-handbook/doc/RULES.md

   > If a server with a matching `listen` and `server_name` cannot be found, NGINX will use the default server.
 If your configurations are spread across multiple files, there evaluation order will be ambiguous, so you need to mark the default server explicitly.

-  > NGINX uses `Host` header for `server_name` matching.
-It does not use TLS SNI.
-This means that for an SSL server, NGINX must be able to accept SSL connection, which boils down to having certificate/key.
+  > NGINX uses `Host` header for `server_name` matching but it does not use TLS SNI.
+This means that NGINX must be able to accept SSL connection, which boils down to having certificate/key.
 The cert/key can be any, e.g. self-signed.

   > There is a simple procedure for all non defined server names:
   >